Family Reach Cancer Equity Initiative

-Breaking down financial barriers for Black and Hispanic patients and caregivers.
+Breaking down financial barriers for Black and Hispanic/Latino patients and caregivers.

 To ensure that any family facing cancer - regardless of their race, ethnicity, or income level - has equitable access to the financial resources that remove barriers to care.

 Give all patients and families the same chance of surviving cancer and its financial side effects.

 Racial and ethnic disparities in the financial burden of cancer

 Black and Hispanic/Latino cancer patients in low-income brackets are more likely to face extreme financial hardship.

 Cancer patients are more likely to experience financial hardship if they are low-income, people of color, or less educated1

 Hispanic and Black patients are less likely to be insured, leading to later-stage diagnoses and worse treatment outcomes3

 Barriers to screenings and treatment like housing and food insecurities are reported most frequently by low-income families2

 Hispanic and Black patients are more likely to skip treatment to save money4